AlxHnr/dlaunch-tools/README.md

 ```

 You can associate a description with a command.
 The description will be
-shown to the user and the associated command will be executed.
+shown to the user and the command will be executed:

 ```scheme
 ("Reboot System"   . "sudo shutdown -r now")